Academic Support Services

 To honor his lifetime of accomplishments, the U.S. Department of Education, with funding from Congress, established the Ronald E. McNair Post-Baccalaureate Achievement Program.
 This program is dedicated to instilling in college students the high standard of achievement represented by the life of Ronald E. McNair.

 Eligible students are either U.S. citizens or permanent residents who have completed at least one year of college (27 hours) with a GPA of 2.75 or above and who are either low-income and first generation college students or from minority groups underrepresented in graduate schools.

 How to Apply for the McNair Program

-Interested students must complete an application form, which includes an essay describing academic and career objectives as well as tentative plans for research.
+Interested students must complete the application form, which includes an essay describing academic and career objectives as well as tentative plans for research.
 The student must also ask two faculty members to submit recommendation forms.